JeyHightower/Harmonic-Universe/docs/frontend-docs/components/Button.md

    - Show loading states during async operations
    - Disable buttons when actions are unavailable
-   - Use hover and active states for interaction

 4. Accessibility:
    - Include descriptive text